miguescri/FastAPI-React-template/api/README.md

 ## Adjust the template to your use case

+This repo works straight out of the box by mocking a persistance layer.
+In order to use it in your project, you need to add your own database and plug it with the existing code.

+This persistence requieres **at least** a way to store users with a **username** and a **password hash**.
+This is used to validate clients and provide them with a valid signed JWT token.

-### Configure auth
+### Configure JWT auth

-Modify the contents of the `get_password_hash_for_username` function in `auth.py` to properly retrieve password hashes given a username.
+Modify the contents of the `get_password_hash_for_username` function in `models_db.py` to properly retrieve password hashes given a username.
 How to do this depends on your persistence layer, but it could look like this with [SQLAlchemy](https://www.sqlalchemy.org/), for example:

 ```python